MAGICGrants/so-simple-theme/_posts/blog/2021-12-23-MAGIC-Funds-and-Gitcoin.md

 * Donations are completely tax deductible, with up to 37% savings on federal taxes *alone*.
 That would let you donate $100 for only $63, even before any matching.
 * Donations are accepted by cryptocurrency, wire, check, NFT, etc.
 * Assets can (optionally) be invested through innovative means, for example by providing liquidity on a DEX or lending on a cryptocurrency lending platform.
-* Includes project communities in decisions by selecting voters to elect advisory committees.
+* MAGIC Funds include project communities in decisions by selecting voters to elect advisory committees.
-* Able to directly sign contracts with and face grant recipients.
+* The organization is able to directly sign contracts with and face grant recipients.
-* Allows community-elected leadership positions wide autonomy to grow the Fund.
+* MAGIC Funds allow community-elected leadership positions wide autonomy to grow the Fund.
-* Can set up matching programs for various Funds or fundraising campaigns in a much more straightforward manner.
+* MAGIC Grants can set up matching programs for various Funds or fundraising campaigns in a much more straightforward manner.
-* Publishes various public financial documents that are required by law.
+* MAGIC Grants publishes various public financial documents that are required by law.
-* Explicitly not-for-profit by law.
+* MAGIC Grants is explicitly not-for-profit by law.
 MAGIC Grants's board cannot receive compensation for being a board member.

 ### Drawbacks of MAGIC Funds